 - Planning aisles: We take our son to aisles that have healthy food choices.
-We involve him in picking up new breakfast items, fruits and snacks.
+We involve him in picking up new breakfast items, fruits, and snacks.
 Later at home, he eagerly eats the items he picked up.
-However, incidents like frozen raspberry are sometimes inevitable and can be heart breaking.
+However, incidents like frozen raspberry are sometimes inevitable and can be heartbreaking.
 Sometimes we avoid aisles with sugary food, such as, chocolate cookies.

 - Recap: Our child likes to hear about the trips to the stores upon coming home.
 He excitedly participates and explains things to us.
-He reminds us of the missing details that, as adults, we ignore most of the times.
+Dear Son reminds us of the missing details that, as adults, we ignore most of the times.
 He is also good at keeping track of whether he whined or not. 🙂

 Subscribe to receive our newsletters and notifications on new posts.
 Your email address is safe with us.
 It will not be distributed to any third-party.